Dorset Garden Tour

 Wednesday: Knoll Gardens & Kingston Lacy

 Knoll Gardens is a plantsman’s garden, created from the 1970s.
 In informal style the garden has many rare trees, shrubs and perennials, and collections of ornamental grasses.
 In the afternoon we visit Kingston Lacy.
-The house was built in the 18th century by Ralph Bankes in the French style.
+The house was built in the 18th century by Ralph Bankes in the Italianate style.
 The grounds include formal gardens and extensive, informal parklands that feature a Japanese Garden, a fernery and woodland walks.
 Guests may also wish to visit the house (admission not included).